Meirian/Welcome/training-format/README.md

 # Training Format

-The material in this training is presented in a variety of different formats, including videos, structured readings and activities.

 ## The current format

 Whilst we are practicing social distancing, we will be hosting Zoom sessions.
 These sessions will include a pitch, followed by a meet-up (see below).